 One of the first things I like to research when I go to a new city, state or country is whether any of my favourite movies have been filmed there.
-You see, I have a small addiction to set jetting – visiting film sets – so if I find myself anywhere remotely close to a movie location, I go out of my way to visit it.
+I have a bit of an addiction to set jetting – visiting film sets – so if I find myself anywhere remotely close to a movie location, I go out of my way to visit it.

-I’ve made a list of 8 movie locations you can actually visit if you ever find yourself in the Cowboy State.
-I managed to visit five of them on my trip – let me know if you’ve managed to visit any yourself.
+I’ve made a list of 8 movie locations you can visit if you ever find yourself in the Cowboy State.
+I managed to visit five of them myself – and believe me, they were as beautiful as they look.

 Devils Tower is probably one of the most iconic landmarks in Wyoming.
 Standing at over 1,000 feet tall, it poses a rather looming figure in the Wyoming skyline, which is probably why Stephen Spielberg chose to include it in his 1977 science fiction film, Close Encounters of the Third Kind.